Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning

 \textbf{Migration Thread} \circled{9}.
-A background process that continuously monitors the migration queue and migrates pages across devices during system idle times. \namePaper{} samples device bandwidth at frequent intervals using real-time tools (e.g., iostat) to perform migrations.
-For high-intensity workloads with short system idle times, the migration thread checks if pages related to incoming read requests are already in the migration queue and issues low-priority writes~\cite{nvme,sata} to immediately schedule them for migration.
+A dedicated background process that continuously monitors the migration queue and migrates pages.
+To avoid interference with data placement and enable timely migration, \namePaper{} samples device bandwidth at frequent intervals using real-time monitoring tools (e.g., iostat~\cite{iostat}) to detect device idle periods and schedule migrations.
+For high-intensity workloads (e.g., YCSB~\cite{cooper2010benchmarking}, Baleen~\cite{wong2024baleen, berg2020cachelib, pan2021facebook}), this thread prioritizes pages associated with incoming read requests that are already in the migration queue and issues low-priority writes~\cite{nvme,sata} for migration.

-\namePaper{}'s five-threaded design prevents the following background processes from interfering with data placement of incoming I/O requests: (1) agent training, (2) migration candidate identification, and (3) data migration across storage devices in the HSS.